-Indicators: Access to the Territory

-I. Are there any reports (NGO reports, media, testimonies, etc.) of people refused entry at the border and returned without examination of their protection needs?
+1. Indicators: Access to the Territory Are there any reports (NGO reports, media, testimonies, etc.) of border and returned without examination of their protection needs? people refused entry at ☐ Yes ☐ No the 2.
+Is there a border monitoring system in place? ☐ Yes ⊠ No

-Yes No